percona/k8spsmdb-docs/docs/update.md

 on sequential Pods deletion in a safe order, allowing StatefulSet to redeploy the cluster Pods with the new image.

+!!! note
-**NOTE**: Being enabled, Smart Update will force the Operator to take MongoDB version from Version Service and not from the `mongod.image` option during the very first start of the cluster.
+    Being enabled, Smart Update will force the Operator to take MongoDB version from Version Service and not from the `mongod.image` option during the very first start of the cluster.

 The upgrade details are set in the `upgradeOptions` section of the `deploy/cr.yaml` configuration file.
 Make the following edits to configure